andrechristikan/ack-nestjs-boilerplate-docs/getting-started/readme.md

 ## Database

-!> Mongodb instance must with replication set, cause we need to implement `mongoose transaction.`
+!> If you want to to implement `transaction`, you must to install `Mongodb instance with replication set`.

 First, create database `ack` from our App.
 If you don't know how to create mongodb database, [please follow official mongodb instructions](https://www.mongodb.com/basics/create-database).